mszyszka/JavaScript-training-with-pasja-informatyki.pl/README.md

-# JavaScript-training
+# JavaScript-training with pasja-informatyki.pl
-I'm learning JavaScript.
+I'm learning JavaScript with pasja-informatyki.pl